 Pursuant to the terms of E.O.
-12866, it has been determined that this proposed action is not a “significant” regulatory action because it would not substantially change the existing part 70 requirements for States or sources; requirements which have already undergone OMB review.
-Rather than impose any new requirements, this action would only extend an existing mechanism.
+12866, it has been determined that this action is not a “significant” regulatory action because it does not substantially change the existing part 70 requirements for States or sources; requirements which have already undergone OMB review.
+Rather than impose any new requirements, this action only extends an existing mechanism.
 As such, this action is exempted from OMB review.

 C. Regulatory Flexibility Act Compliance

 Pursuant to section 605(b) of the Regulatory Flexibility Act, 5 U.S.C.
-605(b), the Administrator certifies that this proposed action would not have a significant economic impact on a substantial number of small entities.
+605(b), the Administrator certifies that this action will not have a significant economic impact on a substantial number of small entities.
 In developing the original part 70 regulations, the Agency determined that they would not have a significant economic impact on a substantial number of small entities.
-Similarly, the same conclusion was reached in an initial regulatory flexibility analysis performed in support of the proposed part 70 revisions.
-This action would not substantially alter the part 70 regulations as they pertain to small entities and accordingly would not have a significant economic impact on a substantial number of small entities.
+Similarly, the same conclusion was reached in an initial regulatory flexibility analysis performed in support of the proposed part 70 revisions (a subset of which constitutes the action in this rulemaking).
+This action does not substantially alter the part 70 regulations as they pertain to small entities and accordingly will not have a significant economic impact on a substantial number of small entities.

 D. Paperwork Reduction Act

 The OMB has approved the information collection requirements contained in part 70 under the provisions of the Paperwork Reduction Act, 44 U.S.C.
-3501 et. seq. and has assigned OMB control number 2060-0243.
-The Information Collection Request (ICR) prepared for part 70 would not be affected by the action in this proposed rulemaking action because the part 70 ICR determined burden on a nationwide basis, assuming all part 70 sources were included without regard to the approval status of individual programs.
-The action in this proposed rulemaking action, which would simply provide for an extension of the interim approval of certain programs, would not alter the assumptions of the approved part 70 ICR used in determining the burden estimate.
-Furthermore, this proposed action would not impose any additional requirements which would add to the information collection requirements for sources or permitting authorities.
+3501 et seq. and has assigned OMB control number 2060-0243.
+The Information Collection Request (ICR) prepared for part 70 is not affected by the action in this rulemaking notice because the part 70 ICR determined burden on a nationwide basis, assuming all part 70 sources were included without regard to the approval status of individual programs.
+The action in this rulemaking notice, which simply provides for an extension of the interim approval of certain programs, does not alter the assumptions of the approved part 70 ICR used in determining the burden estimate.
+Furthermore, this action does not impose any additional requirements which would add to the information collection requirements for sources or permitting authorities.

 E. Unfunded Mandates Reform Act

-The EPA has determined that the action in this proposed rule would not contain a Federal mandate that may result in expenditures of $100 million or more for State, local, and tribal governments, in the aggregate, or the private sector, in any one year.
-Although the part 70 regulations governing State operating permit programs impose significant Federal mandates, this proposed action would not amend the part 70 regulations in a way that would significantly alter the expenditures resulting from these mandates.
-Therefore, the Agency concludes that it is not required by section 202 of the UMRA of 1995 to provide a written statement to Start Printed Page 7335accompany this proposed regulatory action.
+The EPA has determined that the action in this rulemaking does not contain a Federal mandate that may result in expenditures of $100 million or more for State, local, and tribal governments, in the aggregate, or the private sector, in any one year.
+Although the part 70 regulations governing State operating permit programs impose significant Federal mandates, this action does not amend the part 70 regulations in a way that significantly alters the expenditures resulting from these mandates.
+Therefore, the Agency concludes that it is not required by section 202 of the UMRA of 1995 to provide a written statement to accompany this regulatory action.

-Executive Order 13045, “Protection of Children from Environmental Health Risks and Safety Risks” (62 FR 19885, April 23, 1997), applies to any rule that EPA determines (1) “Economically Significant” as defined under Executive Order 12866 and (2) Concerns an environmental health or safety risk that EPA has reason to believe may have a disproportionate effect on children.
+(1) is “economically significant” as defined under Executive Order 12866, and (2) concerns an environmental health or safety risk that EPA has reason to believe may have a disproportionate effect on children.
 If the regulatory action meets both criteria, the Agency must evaluate the environmental health or safety effects of the planned rule on children and explain why the planned regulation is preferable to other potentially effective and reasonably feasible alternatives considered by the Agency.

-This proposed rule is not subject to E.O.
-13045, because it is not an economically significant regulatory action as defined by Executive Order 12866, and it does not address an environmental health or safety risk that would have a disproportionate effect on children.
+This final rule is not subject to E.O.
+13045 because it is not an economically significant regulatory action as defined by Executive Order 12866, and it does not address an environmental health or safety risk that would have a disproportionate effect on children.

 Executive Order 13132, entitled “Federalism” (64 FR 43255, August 10, 1999), requires EPA to develop an accountable process to ensure “meaningful and timely input by State and local officials in the development of regulatory policies that have federalism implications.”
 “Policies that have federalism implications” is defined in the Executive Order to include regulations that have “substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.”
 Under Executive Order 13132, EPA may not issue a regulation that has federalism implications, that imposes substantial direct compliance costs, and that is not required by statute, unless the Federal government provides the funds necessary to pay the direct compliance costs incurred by State and local governments, or EPA consults with State and local officials early in the process of developing the proposed regulation.
 EPA also may not issue a regulation that has federalism implications and that preempts State law unless the Agency consults with State and local officials early in the process of developing the proposed regulation.

-This proposed rule will not have substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government, as specified in Executive Order 13132.
-This proposal would not create new requirements but would only extend an existing mechanism to allow permitting authorities to more efficiently revise their operating permits programs.
+This rule change will not have substantial direct effects on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government, as specified in Executive Order 13132.
+This rule change will not create new requirements but will only extend an existing mechanism to allow permitting authorities to more efficiently revise their operating permits programs.
 Thus, the requirements of section 6 of the Executive Order do not apply to this rule.

-This proposed rule does not significantly or uniquely affect the communities of Indian tribal governments.
-It does not result in any expenditure of tribal government revenue or have any impact on tribal governments because it applies only to State and local permitting programs.
+This rule does not significantly or uniquely affect the communities of Indian tribal governments because it applies only to State and local permitting programs.
 Accordingly, the requirements of section 3(b) of Executive Order 13084 do not apply to this rule.

-This proposed rulemaking does not involve technical standards.
+This rule does not involve technical standards.
 Therefore, EPA is not considering the use of any voluntary consensus standards.Start List of Subjects

 List of Subjects in 40 CFR Part 70